-This is because states — and sometimes cities, and counties — require that you renew them every 2–3 years to keep you fresh and current on important food safety principles so that you can help keep people safe from foodborne illnesses.
+This is because states — and sometimes cities, and counties — require that you renew them every 2–3 years to keep you fresh and current on important food safety principles so that you can keep people safe from foodborne illnesses.

 Foodborne illnesses — or food poisoning — are caused by consuming a food or beverage contaminated with a pathogen, such as a bacteria, virus, or parasite.

 An estimated 48 million people get sick, 128,000 are hospitalized, and 3,000 die from foodborne illnesses each year in the United States (1).

 Thus, knowing how to handle and serve food safely is a serious business.